-- Certain financial assets (including derivative instruments) that are measured at fair value - Defined benefit liabilities/(assets): fair value of plan assets less present value of defined benefit obligation iii.
-Functional and presentation currency iv.
-Use of judgements and estimates
+- Certain financial assets (including derivative instruments) that are measured at fair value. - Defined benefit liabilities/(assets): fair value of plan assets less present value of defined benefit obligation.

+iii.
+Functional and presentation currency

 These financial statements are presented in the Indian Rupee ('INR'), which is the Company's functional currency.
 All amounts have been rounded to the nearest lac, unless otherwise indicated.